Calcrete Field Trip - Offramp

 If your group is large (>6 vehicles), access is better via a short track accessible from the northbound lane of Hwy 17 south of the interchange.
 From Othello, drive S on Reynolds Rd to Bench Rd and turn L (north) onto Hwy 17.
 Before reaching the northbound offramp onto Hwy 26, look for short driveways leading to an unmarked spur road on the right just past the white "Othello Truck Route" sign and before the green "Othello/Vantage" sign.
 Beware of fast-moving traffic behind you.
 Drive the grassy track north for a few hundred meters, paralleling the highway, to its end near Potholes Canal.
 Follow a messy, informal path north a few hundred meters through sagebrush to the outcrop, crossing a wire fence (5 min hike).
 Drop down to outcrop at its north end.

-Outcrop Description - Two thick calcrete ledges are exposed beneath irregular lenses of reddish, fine grained sediment containing abundant soil features and trace fossils between.
-The reddish beds are wind deposited, closely resembling Palouse loess.
-The sediment was colonized by plants, insects, and rodents.
+Outcrop Description - Three calcrete ledges are exposed beneath irregular lenses of reddish, fine grained sediment containing abundant soil features and trace fossils between.
+The reddish beds have features consistent with wind deposition, closely resembling Palouse loess, but its sandy component is a little odd.
+The site is just downwind of Pasco Basin, so Sweeney's sand sheet idea is applicable here (Sweeney et al., 2017).
+The sediments were colonized by plants, insects, and rodents (abundant cemented trace fossils).
 Flat-lying Savage Island lake beds are present at the base of the exposure.
-Lakebed parent material is clearly visible through the lower ledge except for the upper 20cm, where it becomes obscured by a blocky, fully-plugged calcrete.
+Lakebed parent material is clearly visible through the lower half of the lowest ledge, but complete overprinting by CaCO3 above has removed any vestige of a parent in the upper half.
+The upper 20cm of both the lower ledge and upper ledge are blocky, fully-plugged calcretes.
+The middle ledge is thinner and less well developed, a slightly lower stage.

 Close, but not that close - Offramp is near the road, but not that easy to get to.
 Decide between parking options, then hike, cross a wire fence, and drop below the rim to the cutbank exposure.
 Its worth the trouble.